chinhung/spring-security-meets-junit/README.md

 ```

-This example shows that a user can visit the authenticated url if the request header contained the correct token:
+This example shows that a user can visit the authenticated url if this request was authorized with the token in the request header.
+And one will get response code 403 if the user was without the required authority:

 ```java
 @WebMvcTest